George Floyd’s children denounce violence following protests across the country

 Both Floyd and his sister praised local protesters for hosting peaceful demonstrations and denounced the violence that has unfolded in other cities.

-“The violence is not the right way to do it,” Mason said.
+“The violence is not the right way to do it,” Connie Mason Floyd said.
 “Now, this is beautiful, but the violence, it won’t solve nothing.”

 “Tearing up things, it’s not going to solve anything,” Floyd said.
 “My dad is in peace and we have to be the ones to deal with all this stress.
 It’s going to be tough to get over this day by day.”